 “The combined electrician and network cabling program provided me with all the training and tools necessary to walk into a job site and have an impact immediately on my first day.

 "In my opinion, studying both trades gave me the foundation and skillset necessary to increase my earning potential and become a valuable member of any trades organization.”

 GET your CABLE TECHNICIAN CAREER started

-Start by exploring the 24-week network cabling specialist program at Herzing College.
+Start by exploring the 24-week network cabling technician program at Herzing College.

 Training covers the fundamentals of installing, maintaining, testing, and troubleshooting structured cabling systems for voice, video, and data.